Kimberly Alkemade

 Kimberly Alkemade (born 29 March 1990) is a Dutch Paralympic athlete.
-She qualified to represent the Netherlands at the 2020 Summer Paralympics in Tokyo, Japan.
-At the 2020 Summer Paralympics, she won the bronze medal in the women's 200 metres T64 event.
-She finished in 5th place in the women's 100 metres T64 event.

 Career

 Alkemade lost her left lower leg in a bus accident in 1998 near Montelimar, France, and started in Para athletics.
 The 2019 World Para Athletics Championships was her first big tournament.

 She represented the Netherlands at the 2019 World Para Athletics Championships held in Dubai, United Arab Emirates and won a silver medal in the women's 200 metres T64 event and the bronze medal in the women's 100 metres T64 event.

+She represented the Netherlands at the 2020 Summer Paralympics in Tokyo, Japan.
+At the 2020 Summer Paralympics, she won the bronze medal in the women's 200 metres T64 event.
+She finished in 5th place in the women's 100 metres T64 event.

+Alkemade won the silver medal in the women's 200 metres T64 event at the 2023 World Para Athletics Championships held in Paris, France.

+Queen of Blades

+Kimberly Alkemade is one of a few athletes that has won medals on a world stage with blades from various different manufacturers.
+In her case, Ottobock, Xiborg and Ossür.

+Earning her the nickname "Queen of Blades".